Learn how to build and finish a whitewashed reclaimed wood dining table to add a bit of farmhouse style to your kitchen.

 Be sure to pin this whitewashed reclaimed wood dining table project for later!

-Want to know more about the beaded chandelier we selected to hang over the table?
+Want to know more about the beaded chandelier we selected to hang over our farmhouse style table?
 Get the details HERE.

 Thanks for stopping by!